 The White-Tailed Jackrabbit (Lepus townsendii) is one of the different types of hares found across North America.

-Recognizable by its wide, white-tipped tail, this species can be found throughout much of the central and western regions of the continent.
+This species, recognized by its wide, white-tipped tail, is found throughout much of the central and western regions of the continent.

 Here’s a closer look at this unique member of the Leporidae family.